Nearly 90% of Japanese agree Tokyo-Seoul relations in poor state: survey | The Japan Times

 But Seoul suspended that decision last month amid pressure from the United States, with Japan and South Korea then agreeing to restart trade talks between senior officials, indicating signs of a thaw.

-Among the respondents, 71.5 percent said they do not feel “any affinity” or “much affinity” for South Korea, the most since the question began being asked in 1978.
+Among the respondents, 71.5 percent said they do not feel “any affinity” or “much affinity” for South Korea, the most since the question was first posed in 1978.
 That compares with 26.7 percent who said they feel “strong affinity” or “some affinity.”

 The survey covered 3,000 people 18 and over, with 53.6 percent responding.